-CHED 620 Community College Leadership and Practice 3 Credits
+CHED 620 Community College Leadership Practice

-The course explores the structure, theory and governance of the community college and its relationship to four-year colleges and universities.
-Students will have the opportunity to diagnose organizational needs, identify challenges, and produce effective solutions by creating a community services project or program on paper.
+Explore the structure, theory and governance of community colleges and its relationship to four-year colleges and universities.
+Students will have the opportunity to diagnose organizational needs, identify challenges, and produce effective solutions by creating a community service project or design a program that will meet the needs of the community.

-CHED 630 Strategic Planning 3 credits
+CHED 630 Strategic Planning

-This course introduces students to the concept of systemic institutional reform and challenges facing educational change initiatives.
+Introduce students to the concept of systemic institutional reform and the challenges facing educational change initiatives.
 It, also, considers methods and issues of planning macro and long-range interventions.

-CHED 640 University Teaching and Learning, Theory and Practice 3 Credits
+CHED 640 University Teaching & Learning, Theory & Practice

-This course engage students in a variety of assignments, both individually and as a group, to systematically plan for a university course which effectively and efficiently enhanced student learning and meaningful engagement Students will review student learning theories and styles, and how to teach a diversity of learners.
+Students will engage in a variety of assignments, both individually and as a group, to systematically plan for a university course that effectively and efficiently enhances students learning and meaningful engagement.
+Students will review student learning theories and styles, and how to teach a diversity of learners.